FraunhoferIOSB/swap-it-execution-engine/documentation/source/ControlInterface.rst

 schedules a service to be executed on the shop floor.
 After scheduling, the Control Interface first checks, whether a resource, on which the service should be executed, is provided from the Dispatcher side, or if the Control interface has to detect a resource by itself.
 For the latter, the Control Interface connects with a Device Registry to assign the service to a resource.
-Further information on the Execution Engines assignment strategies can be found in the section :ref:`Resource Assignment`.
+Further information on the Execution Engine's assignment strategies can be found in the section :ref:`Resource Assignment`.

 After the assignment step is completed, an OPC UA client is determined to supervise the service execution.
 In general, the Control Interface has a set of clients to execute services.
 The amount of clients is set at the start of an Execution Engine.
 In case that